irrdnet/irrd/docs/admins/rpki.rst

 RPKI integration
 ================

-IRRd can operate in RPKI-aware mode, where it imports ROA objects which are used to validate `route(6)` objects.
+IRRd can operate in RPKI-aware mode, where it imports ROA objects and uses those to validate `route(6)` objects.
 IRRd also generates pseudo-IRR objects that represent ROA data.

 .. contents::